HanZawNyein/django4-SocialWebsite/README.md

     - Creating a detail view for images
  - Creating image thumbnails using easy-thumbnails
  - Adding asynchronous actions with JavaScript (Like, Unlike)
+ - Adding infinite scroll pagination to the image list